Race Rules and Ethics

 Packets include all the important items you’ll need in order to participate: your race bib, bike number plate, maps, meal vouchers, and more.

 This is a deceptively remote course with generally minimal traffic and no services along the entire route (other than the Jiggs Bar, which won’t likely be open when Ruby Loop riders pass through Jiggs).
 Cellular service is spotty at best, especially on Harrison Pass, Secret Pass, and all of Ruby Valley.
 You will pass numerous active cattle and sheep ranches along the way.
-Most are more than willing to lend a hand to someone in need, however, they spend most of the day tending to the animals, irrigation systems, hay pastures, etc – you may wait a long time for someone to return to the house.
-You will share the roads with ranch traffic, recreational traffic, and some mine traffic of one of our sponsors (Kinross Bald Mountain Mine between Lee and base of Harrison Pass).
+Most are more than willing to lend a hand to someone in need; however, they spend most of the day tending to the animals, irrigation systems, hay pastures, etc. – you may wait a long time for someone to return to the house.
+You will share the roads with ranch traffic (including trucks with livestock trailers--please give them room to pass safely as they can't pull off the road in most locations), recreational traffic, and some mine traffic (Kinross Bald Mountain Mine between Lee and base of Harrison Pass).
 You may get to share the road with a cattle drive.

 The EVENT SPONSORS, ORGANIZERS, PROMOTERS, STAFF and anyone having anything to do with this event ARE NOT RESPONSIBLE FOR YOUR SAFETY OR WELL BEING.
 We cannot stress this strongly enough...
 YOU ARE RESPONSIBLE FOR YOU!